Shaktism: Temples and influence

 Shakta temples are found all over South Asia.
 Many towns, villages and geographic landmarks are named for various forms of the Devi.
 Major pilgrimage sites of Shaktism are called "Shakti Peethas", literally "Seats of the Devi".
-These vary from four to fifty one.
+These vary from 4 to 51.

 Some Shakta temples are also found in Southeast Asia, the Americas, Europe, Australia and elsewhere.
 Examples in the United States include the Kali Mandir in Laguna Beach, California; and Sri Rajarajeswari Peetam, a Srividya temple in rural Rush, New York.

 Some feminists and participants in New Age spirituality who are attracted to Goddess worship", suggest Shaktism is a "symbol of wholeness and healing, associated especially with repressed female power and sexuality."

 Buddhism

 There has been a significant sharing of ideas, ritual grammar and concepts between Tantric Buddhism (Vajrayana tradition) found in Nepal and Tibet and the Tantric Shakta tradition of Hinduism.
 Both movements cherish female deities.
 According to Miranda Shaw, "the confluence of Buddhism and Shaktism is such that Tantric Buddhism could properly be called Shakta Buddhism".

-The Buddhist Aurangabad Caves about 100 kilometers from the Ajanta Caves, dated to the 6th to 7th century CE, show Buddhist Matrikas (mother goddesses of Shaktism) next to the Buddha.
+The Buddhist Aurangabad Caves about 100 kilometers from the Ellora Caves, dated to the 6th to 7th century CE, show Buddhist Matrikas (mother goddesses of Shaktism) next to the Buddha.
 Other goddesses in these caves include Durga.
 The goddess iconography in these Buddhist caves is close, but not identical to the Hindu Shakta tradition.
 The "seven Goddess mothers" are found in other Buddhist caves and literature, such as their discussion in the Buddhist text Manjusrimulakalpa and Vairocanabhisambodhi.